Seagate/cortx-k8s/README.md

    ./shutdown-cortx-cloud.sh solution.yaml
    ```

-3. Patch the CORTX on Kubernetes Deployments using an updated image _(NOTE: You will want to update the `TARGET_IMAGE` variable below to your desired image tag)_
+3. Patch the CORTX on Kubernetes Deployments using an updated image _(:information_source: You will want to update the `TARGET_IMAGE` variable below to your desired image tag)_

    ```bash
    TARGET_IMAGE="ghcr.io/seagate/cortx-all:2.0.0-593-custom-ci"